Leodelson/Car-Sales-Analysis-/README.md

-# Car Sales Analysis Dashboard:
+# Car Sales Analysis Insights:

 The Car Sales Dashboard provides a comprehensive overview of sales performance across car models, salespersons, and customer purchase behavior.
 It highlights key financial metrics such as total sales, commissions, car model trends, and annual performance insights.